Jaycmarques/Legado-Ivo-Pitz-sem-Docker/README.md

 6. [Repository](#repository)

 ## Project Description
-This project is a personal website developed to feature various content such as hobbies, interests, and personal projects.
+This project is a personal website developed to feature personal projects and interests.
 The website uses Django for backend development and is styled with Bootstrap and custom CSS to create a clean and engaging design.
 The goal was to provide an intuitive, user-friendly experience while ensuring accessibility across devices.

 ## Technologies
 - **Python**